Vyral/base-template/_posts/2018-11-27-holiday-greetings-from-our-family-to-yours.md

 {% include pullquote.html %}

 The light show at Hogle Zoo is fantastic, and if you haven’t seen the lights at Temple Square, you’ve got to go there too.
 In the meantime, if there’s anything I can do for you, don’t hesitate to reach out.
 To see my full holiday message, watch this short video.

+For a list of all holiday events in South Jordan, [click here!](https://www.sjc.utah.gov/upcoming-events/)